Employee engagement isn't static

 1. Buy in from the top

-Successful surveys start with commitment from the top.
+Employee surveys best practices start with commitment from the top.
 If senior management and decision makers don’t take surveys seriously and show real commitment, employees won’t commit to the process either.

 2. Short, attractive questionnaires